Tarran Mackenzie: Nationality

 Together with his brother, Taylor Mackenzie, also a motorcycle road racer until retiring in late 2021, they are the sons of Niall Mackenzie, a former motorcycle road racer.
 All three were born in the Stirling area of Scotland.
 Writing in 2017, Steve Day's feature was headed "MotoGP™ commentator Steve Day looks at the Scotsman ahead of his Moto2™ debut", and, as of 2021, the local newspaper was still referring to "...Stirling's Tarran".

 Racing background

+Mackenzie started racing in the Aprilia Superteen Rookies Cup.
+During 2011, he competed in the British 125 cc Championship.
+For 2012, he was chosen for the Red Bull MotoGP Rookies Cup race series, held across various European countries.

-Mackenzie started racing in 2012, competed in the Monster Energy Motostar Championship during 2013, and was the 2016 British Supersport 600 Champion.
+Mackenzie competed in the Monster Energy Motostar Championship during 2013, and was the 2016 British Supersport 600 Champion.
 He entered the Moto2 world championship in 2017 as a replacement for Danny Kent, scoring one championship point from a best finish of 15th, achieving 37th overall.

 British Superbikes

 Mackenzie has been active in BSB since the 2018 British Superbike Championship season, winning the series in 2021.